The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Critical Impact

-A privileged attacker with local access can exploit improper buffer restrictions in Intel BIOS firmware to achieve privilege escalation, potentially gaining higher-level system control and compromising the integrity of the entire system at the firmware level.
+A privileged local user can exploit improper buffer restrictions in affected Intel BIOS firmware to escalate privileges, compromising the confidentiality, integrity, and availability of the host platform.

 Affected Products